dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 -->
 [!code-csharp[ApplicationDbContext](../../../samples/core/Miscellaneous/ConfiguringDbContext/WithNew/ApplicationDbContext.cs?name=ApplicationDbContext)]

-These "UseProvider" methods are extension methods implemented by the database provider.
+These `Use*`" methods are extension methods implemented by the database provider.
 This means that the database provider NuGet package must be installed before the extension method can be used.

 > [!TIP]
-> EF Core database providers make extensive use of [extension methods](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).
+> EF Core database providers make extensive use of [extension methods](/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).
 If the compiler indicates that a method cannot be found, then make sure that the provider's NuGet package is installed and that you have `using Microsoft.EntityFrameworkCore;` in your code.

 The following table contains examples for common database providers.